bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-lang/catalog-price-type-lang-update.md

-# Update Translation of Price Type Name catalog.priceTypeLang.update
+# Update the translation of the price type name catalog.priceTypeLang.update

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}